ni/grpc-perf/CONTRIBUTING.md

 (taken from [developercertificate.org](https://developercertificate.org/))

 See [LICENSE](https://github.com/ni/<reponame>/blob/master/LICENSE)
-for details about how labview-grpc-query-server is licensed.
+for details about how grpc-perf is licensed.